Vickylove5223/RecordLane/README.md

 ## Support

-For support, email support@recordlane.com or visit [recordlane.com](https://recordlane.com).
+For support, please use the project's issue tracker.